 Supplementary Materials are generally not refereed but will be available to referees as described further below.
-They will be linked from the main article webpage and will be clearly marked as unrefereed Supplementary Materials associated with a particular paper.
+When a paper is published, the Supplementary Materials are linked from the main article webpage and will be clearly marked in SIAM Journals Online as unrefereed Supplementary Materials.
 They can be cited using the same DOI as the paper.

 SIAM intends to maintain archives of Supplementary Materials but does not guarantee their permanent availability.
 SIAM reserves the right to remove Supplementary Materials from a published article in the future if they are found to be inappropriate or to violate copyright laws or software licenses.

 - If you are submitting more than one Supplementary Material file, we strongly suggest you use a common compressed file format such as TAR, TGZ, RAR, or ZIP.

 - Supplementary Materials must be submitted at the same time the article is first submitted (use the author submission form at http://siap.siam.org), or when requested by referees.
 They will be available to the editor and referees to inspect.
 The referees will be asked to give the materials at least a cursory look and verify that they are appropriate to accompany the article.

 - Beyond this, Supplementary Materials are generally not refereed, but the referees or editor may suggest changes, including removing some extraneous Supplementary Materials or moving items from the main text to the Supplementary Materials.

 - Supplementary Materials can be modified in accordance with these suggestions and resubmitted along with a revised manuscript in response to a round of refereeing.